benshimonz/V1/README.md

 - _S1_ and _S2_ may not intersect

-- M4 appears below a query-start / relationship / path.
-The relationship / path may be wrapped by an 'L'.
+- M4 appears below a relationship / path / quantifier-input.
+The relationship / path / quantifier may be wrapped by an 'L'
 - M4 appear directly right of the leftmost member of _S1_ and _S2_
-- M4 may appear directly left of a quantifier
 - {pt} is an property tag of an ordinal property - defined on top of the aggregation (in a previous filtering step) or right of the aggregation
 - {at}/{st} is an aggregation tag / split tag - defined on top of the aggregation (in a previous filtering step) or right of the aggregation
 - Except for '&' quantifier - M4 aggregation cannot start a quantifier's branch